-I hope that my sample sympathy wording will help you find the right
+I sincerely hope my sample sympathy wording will help you find the right

-When my mum died 13 years ago we received so many lovely cards and letters, each of which are still treasured today.
+After my mum died 13 years ago, we received so many lovely cards and letters, each of which are still treasured today.

 Sympathy wording is not easy to write, but it is important that you do write, to let your friends and loved ones know that you are thinking about them and that you are there for them if and when needed.

 I heard the sad news, from Emma, this morning.
 I'm so sorry.
 No words of mine can ease your pain right now.
 Geoff was a good dad to you and Tony, you were so lucky to have him.
 All the love and happy times you shared will be etched in your heart forever.

 You and your family are in my thoughts and I send my warmest love and condolences.

 Sympathy wording for a friend of mine on the loss of his Papa.

 My sincerest condolences on the death of your Papa.
 Please know that you are in our thoughts and we wish you enough strength, today, tomorrow and in the coming months to get through this most difficult time.

 We are hear for you if you need to talk or for us to listen.